 Tips for Staying Healthy in India

 Make sure you bring antibacterial hand-wipes with you.
 You'll find that they're useful in range of situations including cleaning your hands before eating, well as when using the bathroom.
 When buying bottled water, make sure the seal is intact.
 People are known to re-use empty water bottles and fill them with tap water.
-It can also be helpful to take Acidophilus supplements and eat lots of yogurt, to line the stomach and intestines with “good” bacteria.
+It can also be beneficial to take probiotic supplements and eat lots of yogurt, to line the stomach and intestines with “good” bacteria.